wubbllez/Marlin/README.md

 ## Quick Information

-This is a firmware for Q3d OneUp and TwoUp printers.
-This firmware is a mashup between [Sprinter](https://github.com/kliment/Sprinter), [grbl](https://github.com/simen/grbl), and many original parts.
+This is a firmware for Q3d OneUp and TwoUp printers, and is a mashup between [Sprinter](https://github.com/kliment/Sprinter), [grbl](https://github.com/simen/grbl), and many original parts.

 ## Current Status: Bug Fixing